jxxcarlson/elmbyexample/README.md

 * basicApp
     - scoreApp1App -- one button, one counter, a record with one field
     - scoreApp2App -- the same as above but with some CSS styling
+* billiards -- a simulation of billiard balls bouncing around in rectangular container.
 * crypt -- Two apps for playing with encryption
     - CaesarApp
     - VigenereApp
 * dice
     - Dice1App -- basic program with randomness -- throw one die
     - Dice2App -- the same as Dice1, but with CSS styling
 * modules -- for learning Elm, the language
     - People -- working with records
     - MaybePeople -- segue into the Maybe Type
     - Poker	-- working with union types